stw-on/sheriff/README.md

 6. View the logs with `docker-compose logs -f`.
 7. Visit your domain and verify you can access the site.
 It may take a while to generate the certificate.
 8. Run `docker-compose exec app php artisan user:create` and create a user with all permissions.
-9. Run `docker-compose exec app php artisan keypair:generate` and follow the steps to generate a key pair.
+9. Run `docker-compose exec app php artisan keypair:generate` and follow the steps to generate a key pair.<br>
     **IMPORTANT: Store the private key in multiple, physically separate safe locations (e.g. a text file on a USB flash drive).
 DO NOT store it on the server.
 You will NOT see it again after running the above command.
 You NEED this key to decrypt all saved data.**
 10. Visit `<your domain>/admin`, log in and create a new location
 11. Generate a QR code for the new location and try to register with your phone